tnichols217/notes-old/Biology/Ch17-20/Viruses and Prions.md

 2. Merges with cell wall in order to enter
 3. RNA gets transcribed into DNA
 4. DNA gets integrated into the chromosomal DNA
 5. New viral RNA is produced
+6. Viral RNA produces proteins